bbauska/Coursera-Bootstrap/README.md

 Let\'s now again go back to our aboutus.html page.

-And right below the card that we have already added previously, I\'m going to add in another div with the class \"col-12\" here.
+And right below the card that we have already added previously, I\'m going to add in another div with the class "col-12" here.

 And then, inside this div, I\'m going to construct another card here to display some additional information.

-Inside this div, I will construct a card with the class \"card card-body bg-light.\"
+Inside this div, I will construct a card with the class "card card-body bg-light."

 You\'ll see that I am applying both the card and the card-body to the same div here.